mlavin/django-all-access/docs/customize-views.rst

         ``handle_new_user`` will connect the user to the ``access`` record and does not need to be handled here.

+        :note:

+            If you are using Django 1.5 support for a custom User model then you should override this method to ensure the user is created correctly.

     .. method:: get_user_id(provider, info)

         This method should return the unique idenifier from the profile information.
 If